Skillet Lasagna with Basil, Italian Sausage, and Butternut Squash

 - Whole Wheat Pasta.
 Another trick I love to keep up my sneaky-swap sleeve.
 Whole wheat pasta is higher in fiber than regular white pasta.
 This skillet lasagna recipe calls for no-boil (oven-ready) noodles to save on time.

 If your store doesn’t carry oven-ready whole wheat noodles, they are available online.
 You can also parcook regular whole wheat lasagna noodles and then use them in the recipe as directed.
+If you’re looking for a pasta-free, low-carb alternative, check out my Eggplant Lasagna.

 - Fully Flavored Cheeses.
 Since cheese is a more indulgent ingredient, I like to use less of a cheese that has a stronger flavor so that the net taste is the same as if I’d used a larger quantity of a more mild cheese.